Ways To Raise Awareness During National Suicide Prevention Week

 What is National Suicide Prevention Week?

 National Suicide Prevention Week is an extension of National Suicide Prevention Day, organized by the American Foundation for Suicide Prevention (AFSP) and endorsed by the World Health Organization (WHO).
-This week is dedicated to the sharing of statistics and resources in order to raise awareness of suicide rates worldwide—as well as of the resources that exist to offer support and save lives.
+This week is dedicated to educating the public about the warning signs related to suicide and spreading awareness of resources that exist to offer support and save lives.

-The 988 Lifeline, one of the many organizations that contribute to these efforts, recommends using the hashtag #BeThe1To during this week to encourage informed action for preventing suicide by lethal means.
+The 988 Lifeline, one of the many organizations that contribute to these efforts, recommends using the hashtag #BeThe1To during this week to encourage informed action to prevent suicide by lethal means.
 They state that they’re “working to change the conversation from suicide to suicide prevention, to actions that can promote healing, help and give hope”.

 How to take supportive action for mental health in your community